whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 Because each person accepts personal responsibility to _choose who to follow,_ healthy nations select incredibly capable military leaders.
 Healthy-nation militaries were formidable opponents for the United States until the late 1800s, which explains why the US army named so much military equipment after them, including the UH-72 Lakota utility helicopter, AH-64 Apache attack helicopter, and C-12 Huron transport aircraft.[xxx-medium weapon names]

 Even children are not raised to submissively obey their parents in healthy nations.
-People of healthy nations commonly describe life as a spiraling path, where the process of growing from child to elder is the process taking ever-greater responsibility for oneself and others, continually ensuring the community takes people's and the nonhumans' needs into account.[xxx-grandmothers light|p9]<sup>,</sup>[xxx-braiding sweetgrass|a mothers work]
+People of healthy nations commonly describe life as a spiraling path, where the process of growing from child to elder is the process of taking ever-greater responsibility for oneself and others, continually ensuring the community takes people's and the nonhumans' needs into account.[xxx-grandmothers light|p9]<sup>,</sup>[xxx-braiding sweetgrass|a mothers work]

 This explains why young people of healthy nations are often very resilient and capable: instead of blindly obeying authority figures and tolerating meaningless or boring schoolwork, they're raised to take responsibility for themselves and others and they're only given meaningful work.
 Children raised this way are ready for challenges at each stage of life that surprise people in unhealthy nations.[xxx-continuum concept|growing up]